theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-02_instructions.md

     ![List of Containers in the Azure portal](Linked_Image_Files/M02-E02-T03-img02.png)

 ### Task 4: Upload some graphics to the images container of the storage account.

+Download the zip with data from [here](https://github.com/azuredevops619/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/archive/refs/heads/master.zip)

 1. In the Azure portal, in the **awsastudxx - Containers** screen, click on the **images** container in the list.